Learned iterative networks: An operator learning perspective: Learned Gradient Networks

 Without introducing further structure in the neural operator $\NNOp_{\NNparam_k}$, there are no theoretical guarantees available for the above learned reconstruction operator.

-The original paper \cite{Kobler:2017aa} considered the \ac{FoE} parametrisation, which allowed to learn activation functions.
-While it provided some insights into what kind of nonlinear features the network learns, this original parametrisation did not provide any convergence or stability guarantees.
+The paper \cite{Kobler:2017aa} considered the \ac{FoE} parametrisation, which allowed to learn activation functions.
+While it provided some insights into what kind of non-linear features the network learns, this original parametrisation did not provide any convergence or stability guarantees.
 Nevertheless, more recent work addressed this by introducing an extended framework as the so-called Total Deep Variation \cite{kobler2020total,Kobler:2022aa} which does provide a stability analysis.
-We will discuss both approaches in the following.

-\begin{remark} A theoretical interpretation of \eqref{eq:VarNet} in the context of learning-to-optimise can be derived, if the neural operator $\NNOp_\NNparam$ is fixed for each iteration. \end{remark}
+We will discuss both approaches in the following. \begin{remark} If the neural updating operator $\NNOp_\NNparam$ is fixed for each iteration being unrolled, then one can interpret \eqref{eq:VarNet} as minimising $\CostFunc_{\data}$ in \eqref{eq:Costfunc_as_DataDiscAndReg} by learning-to-optimise (Section~\ref{sec:OptimSolver}). \end{remark}